 This Know My Name learning resource encourages students to draw inspiration from the work of Australian women artists and to investigate the themes and lineages that connect artists across time.
-The resource focuses on the National Gallery of Australia’s Know My Name: Australian Women Artists 1900 to Now exhibition and provides context for the Gallery’s broader Know My Name initiative.
+The resource focuses on the National Gallery of Australia’s Know My Name: Australian Women Artists 1900 to Now Part 1 exhibition and provides context for the Gallery’s broader Know My Name initiative.
 Click on the following sections to move through the themes from the exhibition:

 This resource is directly linked to the Australian Curriculum and can be mapped to other Visual Arts syllabi, and is designed to develop successful learners, confident and creative individuals, and active, informed citizens.
 Students are encouraged to research and discuss how art intersects with social and ethical issues while developing their understanding of materials and processes through the Visual Arts strands of responding and making.